Reform Club

-The Reform Club is a private members' club on the south side of Pall Mall in central London, England.
+The Reform Club is a private members' club, owned and controlled by its members, on the south side of Pall Mall in central London, England.
 As with all of London's original gentlemen's clubs, it had an all-male membership for decades, but it was one of the first all-male clubs to change its rules to include the admission of women on equal terms in 1981.
 Since its foundation in 1836, the Reform Club has been the traditional home for those committed to progressive political ideas, with its membership initially consisting of Radicals and Whigs.
 However, it is no longer associated with any particular political party, and it now serves a purely social function.

 The Reform Club currently enjoys extensive reciprocity with similar clubs around the world.
 It attracts a significant number of foreign members, such as diplomats accredited to the Court of St James's.
 Of the current membership of around 2,700, some 500 are "overseas members", and over 400 are women.

 History

 19th century

-The club was founded by Edward Ellice, Member of Parliament (MP) for Coventry and Whig Whip, whose riches came from the Hudson's Bay Company but whose zeal was chiefly devoted to securing the passage of the Reform Act 1832; it held its first meeting at No. 104 Pall Mall on 5 May 1836.
+The club was founded by Edward Ellice, Member of Parliament (MP) for Coventry and Whig Whip, whose riches came from the Hudson's Bay Company, but whose zeal was chiefly devoted to securing the passage of the Reform Act 1832.
+The club held its first meeting at No. 104 Pall Mall on 5 May 1836.

-This new club, for members of both Houses of Parliament, was intended to be a forum for the radical ideas which the First Reform Bill represented: its purpose was to promote "the social intercourse of the reformer of the United Kingdom.
+This new club, for members of both Houses of Parliament, was intended to be a forum for the radical ideas which the First Reform Bill represented: its purpose was to promote "the social intercourse of the reformer of the United Kingdom".

 The Reform Club's building was designed by renowned architect Sir Charles Barry and contracted to builders Grissell & Peto.
 The new club was built on palatial lines, the design being based on the Palazzo Farnese in Rome, and its Saloon in particular is regarded as the finest of all London's clubs.
 It was officially opened on 1 March 1841.
 Facilities provided included a library which, following extensive donations from members, grew to contain over 85,000 books.